MannLabs/alphabase/README.md

 3. Check conditions at runtime to use optimized versions when applicable

 #### 4. Code Quality
-- Include type hints for all functions (see [numpy docstring example](https://www.sphinx-doc.org/en/master/usage/extensions/example_numpy.html#example-numpy))
 - Include python type hints
+- Include docstrings in numpy style (see [numpy docstring example](https://www.sphinx-doc.org/en/master/usage/extensions/example_numpy.html#example-numpy))

 #### 5. pre-commit hooks
 It is highly recommended to use the provided pre-commit hooks, as the CI pipeline enforces all checks therein to